-As previously reported as part of our quarterly report on Form 10-Q filed with the SEC for the period ended March 31, 2021, Holicity identified the material weakness related to the classification of Public and Private Placement Warrants, issued in connection with Holicity's initial public offering, as components of equity instead of as derivative liabilities.
+As previously reported as Part I, Item 4 of our quarterly report on Form 10-Q filed with the SEC for the period ended March 31, 2021, Holicity identified the material weakness of ineffective controls over accounting for complex transactions and instruments that related to the classification of Public and Private Placement Warrants, issued in connection with Holicity's initial public offering, as components of equity instead of as derivative liabilities.
 As the Public and Private Placement Warrants met the definition of a derivative as contemplated in ASC 815, the Public and Private Placement Warrants should have been recorded as derivative liabilities on the balance sheet and measured at fair value at inception and at each reporting date in accordance with ASC 820, "Fair Value Measurement", with changes in fair value recognized in the statement of operations in the period of change.

-In addition, we also identified three material weaknesses in our internal control over financial reporting as of and for the years ended December 31, 2019 and 2020.
+Inclusive of the previously identified material weakness above, we identified four material weaknesses in our internal control over financial reporting as of and for the years ended December 31, 2019 and 2020 and as of and for the interim periods ended June 30, 2021, including the material weakness identified in connection with the restatement discussed in Note 3 to the financial statements included herein.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 The first material weakness is related to the segregation of duties and related conflicts with respect to our information technology systems, including administrative access to our financially relevant information technology systems.
 The second material weakness arises from our lack of formal accounting policies and procedures during the applicable audit period, which resulted in material errors in our financial statements not being identified by management.
 The third material weakness relates to our process for preparing and recording journal entries within our accounting systems related thereto.
+The fourth material weakness relates to ineffective controls over accounting for complex transactions and instruments, including, the inaccurate application of conversion accounting related to our convertible instruments in connection with the restatement discussed in Note 3 to the financial statements included herein.

-We are in the process of designing and implementing measures to improve our internal control over financial reporting to remediate the material weaknesses described above, primarily by implementing additional review procedures within our accounting and finance department, hiring a Chief Financial Officer, hiring additional personnel within the company's accounting and finance function, designing and implementing information technology and application controls in our financially significant systems, and engaging additional external accounting experts to supplement our internal resources.
+We are in the process of designing and implementing measures to improve our internal control over financial reporting to remediate the material weaknesses described above, primarily by implementing additional review procedures within our accounting and finance department, hiring additional personnel within the company's accounting and finance function, designing and implementing information technology and application controls in our financially significant systems, providing internal resources with enhanced access to accounting literature and research materials, engaging additional external accounting experts to supplement our internal resources and increasing communication with third-party professionals with whom we consult regarding the application of accounting standards on complex transactions and instruments.
 While we are designing and implementing measures to remediate the material weaknesses, we cannot predict the success of such measures or the outcome of our assessment of these measures at this time.
 We can give no assurance that these measures will remediate the weaknesses in internal control or that additional material weaknesses or significant deficiencies in our internal control over financial reporting will not be identified in the future.
 Our failure to implement and maintain effective internal control over financial reporting could result in errors in our financial statements that may lead to a restatement of our financial statements or cause us to fail to meet our reporting obligations.